weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 37. Select **Next**, **Submit** and **Done**.
 This initiates the search.
 It may take several minutes for the Search to complete.

-38. Review the search results.
+38. In the **eDiscovery (Standard) &gt; AlexWilber-case01** page, the **Searches** tab should already be Selected. select the new search that was just created and a new pane for **Confidential search** will be dispalyed.

+39. In the **Confidential Search** pane, select **Review sample**.

     Because Nestor was not assigned the eDiscovery Manager role, he is unable to view the search results.
-Therefore, the following message should appear at the top of the screen: **To preview search results, please ask your Compliance admin to grant you Preview permission.**
+Therefore, you will be prompted with an error stating: **You can't preview search results because you're note assigned the Preview role.
+If you're a member of the Organization Management role group, you can go to the Permissions page and add yourself as a member of the eDiscovery Manager role group.
+Otherwise, contact your admin.**

+    Select **OK** and then select **Close** to exit out of the **Confidential search** pane.
 39. Leave the Edge browser open and proceed to the next lab.

 # End of Lab 4